tiagosgc/finalDeck/index.md

 knit        : slidify::knit2slides
 ---

-## Guess the number
+## Guess the number - Summary

-My assignment is not an analysis _per se_, but I hope it is fun to try out
+My assignment is not an analysis _per se_, but I hope it is fun to try out In this interface you're playing a game of guessing a random generated number between 1 and 100

 --- .class #id

-## Summary
+## References

-In this interface you're playing a game of guessing a random generated number between 1 and 100
+The game can be played at https://tiagosgc.shinyapps.io/final/ This documentation is hosted @ https://github.com/tiagosgc/finalDeck/

 ---